A Mechanistic Study of Transformers Training Dynamics: Visualizing the training dynamics

 Better understanding why loss spikes occur is of great interest as they can be detrimental to the training stability, particularly with very large-scale transformers such as large language models~\citep{chowdhery2023palm}.
 While some know-how exists for mitigating the impact of peak losses, it is often experimentally motivated and requires a lot of computational resources to achieve operational success~\citep{grattafiori2024llama3herdmodels}.
-One interesting aspect of our sandbox is that it generates loss spikes that we can study quite precisely.
-Our visual inspection showcases two aspects leading to loss spikes: the high curvature of the RMS normalization layer near the origin as well as the high curvature of multi-layer perceptrons with heavy weights, or with numerous small correlated weights.
+Our visual inspection showcases two aspects leading to loss spikes: the high curvature of the RMS normalization layer near the origin, as well as the high curvature of multi-layer perceptrons with heavy weights, or with numerous small correlated weights.